Hair Loss Treatment

 To begin the process, a punch biopsy is taken to remove stem cells.
 After the cells are separated, the cell suspension is injected into the areas you’re experiencing hair loss.
 Results vary from patient to patient, and several treatments may be required to complete the process.
 When hair does begin to grow again, the nerves stop sending messages of empty hair follicles to the brain.
 With proper hair care, the scalp dryness can moisten up, and it can have that protection from a full head of hair.

-What is PRP Treatment and How Does It Work?
+What is PRP Treatment and How Does It Help to Grow Hair?

 Another solution you may consider is platelet-rich plasma treatment for hair loss.
 PRP is a therapy in which we draw your blood, process it, and then inject it back into your scalp.
 What happens is the PRP triggers hair growth as the blood supply is increased.
 The follicles begin to produce hair again.
 The hair shaft thickens, and before long, you will start to see significant hair growth.